Conagra Brands, Inc.

 The Chairman of each committee will determine the frequency and length of committee meetings and will develop the committee's agenda for each meeting.

 10. Director Time Commitments.
 Each Board member is expected to ensure that other existing and planned future commitments do not materially interfere with the member's service as a director.
-Directors should advise the Chairman of the Board in advance of accepting an invitation to serve on another public company board.
+Directors must advise the Chairman of the Board in advance of accepting an invitation to serve on another public company board.

 11. Change in Professional Responsibilities.
-Individual directors who change the responsibility they held when they were elected to the Board should volunteer to resign from the Board.
+Individual directors who change the responsibility they held when they were elected to the Board must volunteer to resign from the Board.
 Such persons should not necessarily leave the Board.
 There should, however, be an opportunity for the Board through the Nominating, Governance and Public Affairs Committee to review the continued appropriateness of Board membership under the circumstances.

 12. Retirement.
 No director may be nominated to a new term if he or she would be over age 72 at the time of the election.